Maintaining your home is important. It identifies issues before major repairs are needed and helps preserve your property’s value.

 Make sure your smoke alarms and carbon monoxide detectors are working

 You should test your smoke alarms and carbon monoxide detectors at least once a month to make sure they're in good working order.
+Ideally, test them every week.

-This is vital.
+This is the most important maintenance task on your list.
 You’re at least 4 times more likely to die in a house fire if there are no working smoke alarms, according to the Royal Berkshire Fire and Rescue Service.

 Carbon monoxide poisoning is caused by faulty gas appliances and systems.